d3x7r0/gregory-ms-website/content/researchers/index.md

   <h3 class="title">The Multiple Sclerosis observatory of current research</h3>

-  <p class="lead font-weight-biold">On this page you will find a listing of promissing medicine and therapies with their associated articles and clinical trials.</p>
+  <p class="lead font-weight-bold">On this page you will find a listing of promissing medicine and therapies with their associated articles and clinical trials.</p>

   <p>An item is added to the list based on what is identified by the MS Society Website, or when there is an associated clinical trial.</p>
   <a href='{{< ref "/observatory/_index.md" >}}' class="btn btn-success btn-round btn-lg font-weight-bold umami--click--observatory-researchers-page">Observatory <i class="fas fa-arrow-circle-right"></i></a>